 You've done it: You have your personal training certification in hand.
-You're CPR- and AED-certified -- both of which are usually required before you receive your training certification.
+You're CPR and AED certified -- both of which are usually required before you receive your training certification.
 You've got all the qualifications to work as a personal trainer, but if you want an actual job, you have more hurdles to clear: job interviews with a potential employer.
 Set yourself up for success by preparing beforehand, being ready to answer potential questions and bringing the correct information with you to the interview.

 Video of the Day

 Bring proof of your credentials -- either originals or clean photocopies.
 Avoid embarrassing mistakes by reviewing the requirements of the job you're applying for before you interview; some entry-level training positions require only a basic trainer certification, but other positions may require advanced degrees or certifications, or a set number of hours of client work as a substitute.

 Bring proof of any relevant experience you have that meets the job requirements.
 If you've been granted an interview but don't meet all the required prerequisites, be ready to explain why you're still a good hire without them.